Training on Irrelevant States Implies Data Augmentation: Generalization in Contextual MDPs: How exploration can improve generalization

 The CMDP framework is very general, and the context $c \in C$ can influence several aspects of the underlying MDP, like the reward function or dynamics of the environment.
-To simplify analysis and facilitate cleaner definitions, this section considers a specific subset of CMDPs where the context determines only the starting state of the episode and does not influence anything beyond that.
-In other words, $p_0((s',c)) = p(c)p(s'|c)$, but $T((s',c),a) = T(s',a)$ and $R((s',c),a) = R(s',a)$.
-This might sound quite restrictive, but note that context-dependent transitions and rewards are still possible, just not for the same underlying state $s'$.
-Any CMDP where the context is observable in $s'$ is in this subset, but multiple contexts can also {\em share} states $s'$.
-Many interesting generalisation problems are captured by this setting, including environments from ViZDoom, DeepMind Control Suite and Minigrid \citep{Wydmuch2019ViZdoom, tassa_deepmind_2018, chevalier-boisvert_minigrid_2023}.
+To simplify analysis and facilitate cleaner definitions, in this section we consider a CDMP $\mathcal{M}$ where the observations $\phi(s)$ are fully observable (satisfy the Markov property).
+This does not mean the agent directly observes the exact context $c$.
+Instead, the observation $\phi(s)$ has to directly or indirectly encode only those parts of the context that affect the rewards or dynamics.

-Because we restrict ourselves to contexts that do not directly affect rewards $R$ or transitions $T$, any learned control or estimated returns learned in an underlying state $s'$ in one context transfer to the same underlying state in another context.
-To be clear, this setting also includes environments where contexts have completely disjoint state spaces.
-In a fully observable maze, for example, two contexts can start in different corners of a maze and share underlying states, but they might also start in different maze layouts, in which case they will {\em never} share the same underlying state.
-Any state $s' \in S'$ can be considered the starting state of a different context $c_{s'}$ (which is not necessarily part of the original context set $C$).
-As a result, we can (and will) refer to contexts and states or a set of contexts $C$ and a set of underlying starting states $S_0$ interchangeably.
+A nice illustrative example of this is the Four Rooms environment (Figure \ref{fig:random}, or Figure \ref{fig:four_room_example} in Appendix \ref{app:four_room_details}).
+In this environment, the context is defined by the agent's starting location, the goal location, and the location of the doorways connecting the four rooms.
+However, the agent only observes an image similar to the one in Figure \ref{fig:random}.
+This observation $\phi(s)$ implicitly encodes in its pixel information the parts of the context that affect dynamics (location of the doorways) and rewards (goal location), but does not encode the agent's original starting location, which is not necessary for the Markov property.
+Many interesting generalization problems satisfy this property, including environments from DeepMind Control Suite and Minigrid \citep{tassa_deepmind_2018, chevalier-boisvert_minigrid_2023}.